with safety.3D rendering

 If you look back, when we went from time-division multiplexing (TDM) to Internet Protocol (IP) address, the belief is that network automation will eventually have the same impact.
 The ability to go from non-programmability to programmability will represent the most significant shift we will see in the networking domain.

-Occasionally, architects design something complicated when it can be done in a less complicated manner with a more straightforward handover.
+Occasionally, architects design something complicated when it can be done in a less complex manner with a more straightforward handover.
 The architectural approach is never modeled or in a database.
 The design process is uncontrolled, yet the network is an essential centerpiece.

 OpenDaylight (ODL)